HomeMigration Guides

 Why Migrate in 2026?
 The Pricing Reality

-If you're still running VMware ESXi and haven't renewed your support contract yet, you're in for a shock.
-Broadcom's restructuring of VMware licensing has pushed prices to levels that are simply unworkable for many SMBs and mid-market shops.
-Here's what the numbers actually look like:
+Broadcom's restructuring of VMware licensing has pushed prices to levels that are unworkable for many SMBs and mid-market shops.
+The current pricing landscape:

 Product Price (Per Core/Year) Notes